As Insurers Offer Discounts For Fitness Trackers, Wearers Should Step With Caution

 Help us make Shots more relevant for you by completing an NPR research survey.
 Click here to start the questionnaire.

-Today she's among the millions of Americans who use wearable fitness devices like FitBit that track an assortment of personal information — everything from movement and sleep patterns to blood pressure and heartbeats per minute.
+Today she's among the millions of Americans who use wearable fitness devices such as Fitbits that track an assortment of personal information — everything from movement and sleep patterns to blood pressure and heartbeats per minute.

-This year, an estimated 6 million workers worldwide will receive wearable fitness trackers as part of a workplace wellness programs.
+This year, an estimated 6 million workers worldwide will receive wearable fitness trackers as part of workplace wellness programs.
 That's up from about 2 million in 2016, according to ABI Research, a market research firm.

 Many of these voluntary programs offer workers free or discounted wearable trackers and annual financial incentives that range from about $100 to more than $2,000, depending on the company.